 As Communications Director, Andy McGlashen helps to share the story of MEC’s work with the public, decision makers and the organization’s generous supporters.
 He earned a master’s degree in environmental journalism from Michigan State University and has experience both as a reporter and in media relations.
 Born and raised in Davison, Michigan, Andy lives in East Lansing with his wife, Katy.
 His favorite pastime is fly-fishing northern Michigan's trout streams.

 Health Policy Director Tina Reynolds has extensive experience in the law and state public policy development.
 She holds a law degree from Wayne State University and a bachelor’s degree in natural resources from the University of Michigan’s School of Natural Resources.
 She is a member of the State Bar of Michigan.
 She has worked as a law clerk, as an environmental policy analyst for the Michigan House of Representatives, as a legislative assistant for the 53rd House District (Ann Arbor) and most recently as legal counsel for the 18th State Senate District (Washtenaw County).
 Working closely with MEC’s policy experts during her time at the legislature, Reynolds came to appreciate the organization’s approach.
 “The people at MEC were intelligent and committed and I wanted to be a part of the team,” said Reynolds.
 “When the opportunity to work specifically on health care issues came up, it seemed a perfect fit.
 Protecting people, especially vulnerable children, from exposure to dangerous toxics, and improving health outcomes is important and rewarding work.”
 Reynolds grew up in Keego Harbor, MI.
-She lives in East Lansing with her husband Walt and their three children, Logan, Paige, and Gywn.
+She lives in East Lansing with her three children, Logan, Paige, and Gywn.